Job Market Papers:

 "Politics of Non Democracies: Fraud, Post-Election Boycotts, and Protests" (with Mate Malashkhia) [R&R at APSR]

 Non-democracies are often characterized by electoral manipulation and contested results.
 Despite a growing literature on these regimes, opposition strategies remain underexplored.
-To address this gap, we develop a formal model analyzing the interactions between the incumbent, the opposition, and the citizens' protest decisions.
-In contexts where the opposition faces public outreach constraints, a post-election boycott – forfeiting parliamentary seats – acts as a powerful signal of the opposition's strength, thereby mobilizing large-scale protests.
-This new information about the opposition's ability explains why citizens express support for the regime one day but protest the next.
+To address this gap, we develop a formal model analyzing the interactions among the incumbent’s, the opposition’s, and the citizens’ decisions.
+We show that a boycott — forfeiting parliamentary seats — can serve as a powerful signal of the opposition’s ability, thereby mobilizing large-scale protests.
+This new information explains why citizens may support the regime one day but protest the next.
+Thus, in contexts where the opposition faces public outreach constraints, a post-election boycott becomes one of the few available and effective strategies.
+Given the boycott’s significance, we explore the factors that influence this decision.

-Moreover, our model offers a new perspective on the strategic role of fraud – shaping post-election dynamics.
-Additionally, we demonstrate that peaceful transitions are driven by a combination of a credible threat of protests and the country holding parliamentary elections.
-Lastly, we analyze the role of international support to the opposition, showing that it can sometimes backfire.
+Moreover, our model offers a new perspective on the strategic role of fraud — shaping post-election dynamics.
+Additionally, we argue that peaceful transitions arise when credible threats of protests are coupled with parliamentary elections.

 "How does Housing Affect Integration Outcomes for Internally Displaced People?"
 [Scheduled: APSA 2025]